vincentraquin/starter-academic/content/authors/admin/_index.md

 ---
 Welcome!

 This website is dedicated to my profesional activites as a researcher.
-I study vector-borne diseases from pathogen emergence to transmission.
-I use mosquitoes as experimental model.

-I am interested in mosquito interactions with its microbiota, including bacteria and arboviruses.
-I investigate how these interactions shape mosquito traits like physiology, behavior and ultimately vector competence.
-I try to identify microbial and vector genetic factors underlying these traits.
+My research focuses on host-microbe interactions in animals, from the characterization of natural host-associated microbial diversity to the identification of host, microbial and environmental factors that impact microbe transmission dynamics.
+I am mostly interested in vector-borne diseases with an emphasis in mosquito-arbovirus interactions: How arbovirus are maintained in the wild?
+Why do they emerge?
+What is the dynamic of virus transmission between the host and the vector?

+To answer these questions, I combine fieldwork (vector collection, virus detection), experimental approach (microbiology, vector biology) and modeling (intra-host/vecor and inter-host/vector modelisation of virus transmission).

-This corresponds to on-going funded project but I am always looking for new collaborations to improve current projects and start new ones!
+This work is possible thanks to amazing collaborators, and I am always open for new and exciting collaborations so feel free to contact me.

 As a member of labs supported by several public agencies, views expressed here are my own.